 Each board member is entitled to due process if such a complaint in writing is submitted to the board chairperson and/or any officer of the board.
 Upon receipt of a complaint, the board chairperson or designated officer will notify the trustee of the charges within 10 days of receipt of the complaint.
 The board chairperson or designated officer will appoint and convene a Hearing Committee of 5 to 7 trustees to hear evidence from the complainant and from the trustee within 5 days of notifying the trustee of the allegations.
 The Hearing Committee will file a report of its findings, along with its recommendation of action, to the full board at the next regular meeting.
 The board may recommend removal by at least 60% of the vote.
 The chairperson of the board or designated officer will communicate the recommendation of the board to the authority that placed the trustee on the board.
-The final action to remove a member of the Board of Trustees.
+The final action to remove a member of the Board of Trustees is vested with the board of authority that placed the trustee upon the Board of Trustees.